Service animals are welcome on all our flights. There is no charge for trained service animals.

 - That you have a mental or emotional disability recognized in the Diagnostic and Statistical Manual of Mental Disorders – Fourth Edition (DSM IV)

 - That you need the emotional support or psychiatric service animal as an accommodation for air travel and/or for activity at your destination

 - That the individual providing the assessment is a licensed mental health professional or medical doctor, and you are under his or her professional care

 - The date and type of the mental health professional or medical doctor's license and the state or other jurisdiction where it was issued

 Hawaii is a rabies-free state.
 If you're traveling to Hawaii with a service animal, emotional support animal or psychiatric service animal, you must have a health certificate issued within 14 days of travel.
 If you're traveling to Maui, Kauai or the Big Island, you must also contact the Hawaii Department of Agriculture to obtain a Neighborhood Island Permit before leaving the mainland.

-US Airways permits only service animals, emotional support animals and psychiatric animals in the cabin for travel to and from Hawaii.
+We permit only service animals, emotional support animals and psychiatric animals in the cabin for travel to and from Hawaii.

 If the service animal, emotional support animal or psychiatric service animal is a bird or for information on requirements for allowing these animals to enter the state of Hawaii without quarantine, contact the Hawaii Department of Agriculture:

 Hawaii Department of Agriculture